divish16/NYC-Student-Success-Predictions/README.md

 * Local: A "local" diploma is a diploma that does not contain the distinction of a Regents or Advanced Regents designation.
 * frl_percent: The percent of students receiving free or reduced-price lunch.
 * ell_percent: The percentage of students who are English language learners (for whom English is not their first language).

-### Tools

-We plan to use RandomForestRegressor in addition to other machine learning tools (multivariable linear regression, neural networks, etc.) to identify which machine learning tools have the highest accuracy scores.

 ### Opportunities for Improvement